Generated high-country canyon river scene representing the Crystal River near Redstone

 Useful for anglers who want direct Forest Service access near one of the river's classic scenic reaches.

-Marble to Redstone highway corridor
+Marble to Redstone highway area

 Best for short pull-in checks and pocket-water sessions matched to current flow.